sofastack/sofastack.tech/content/en/projects/sofa-mosn/overview/index.md

     + Support adding custom extensions in protocol at the TCP IO layer

 ## Acknowledgement
-SOFAMosn builds on open source projects such as [Envoy](https://github.com/envoyproxy/envoy) and [Istio](https://github.com/istio/istio), thanks to the efforts of the open source community.
+MOSN builds on open source projects such as [Envoy](https://github.com/envoyproxy/envoy) and [Istio](https://github.com/istio/istio), thanks to the efforts of the open source community.